 Quickstart: Communicate to a device application in C via IoT Hub device streams (preview)

 IoT Hub device streams allow service and device applications to communicate in a secure and firewall-friendly manner.
-During public preview, the C SDK only supports device streams on the device side.
-As a result, this quickstart only covers instructions to run the device-side application.
-You should run an accompanying service-side application, which is available in the C# quickstart or Node.js quickstart.
+During public preview, the C SDK supports device streams on the device side only.
+As a result, this quickstart covers instructions to run only the device-side application.
+To run an accompanying service-side application, see:

 The device-side C application in this quickstart has the following functionality:

-Receive data sent from the service-side and echo it back.
+- Receive data that's sent from the service-side application and echo it back.

-The code will demonstrate the initiation process of a device stream, as well as how to use it to send and receive data.
+The code demonstrates the initiation process of a device stream, as well as how to use it to send and receive data.

 Open Azure Cloud Shell